oroinc/documentation/user_guide/my_oro/my_user_page.rst

     An administrator may add non-default buttons to this list.
 If you see such non-default buttons as **Add Task**, **Add Event**, **Add Attachment** in the **More Actions** drop-down, see the :ref:`Activities <user-guide-activities>` guide for more information about actions that you can perform via them.

-In the next row you, you can check which business unit owns your user record.
+In the next row, you can check which business unit owns your user record.
 Click the owner name to open the corresponding business unit view page.
 If you are logged into the organization with global access (i.e. technical organization that aggregates data from all organizations created in the system), then in brackets you will see the name of organization that owns the user.

 |